Harwell Running Club

 What we do

 Based at the Harwell / Chilton campus in Oxfordshire, Harwell Running Club is a group of people who run at lunchtime and prefer to have some company rather than none.
 If you can run a mile in somewhere between five and ten minutes, there will be someone glad to train at your pace.
-The club was founded in April 1986 so has reached its thirtieth anniversary.
+The club was founded in April 1986.

 The pavilion has good changing and showering facilities for both men and women.
 There's a noticeboard in the entrance hall, on which we've posted some useful maps and some Fun Run timing sheets.

-The club organises weekly handicap Fun Runs on Tuesdays in the winter (September - April).
+The club organises weekly handicap Fun Runs on Tuesdays.
 Start times are set based on previous performances so that, in theory, everyone should finish together at 13.00.
 The standard course is 7 km, but on the first Tuesday of each month we run a shorter course of 5 km.
 There is also a 'mini' course of 3 km, for anyone who prefers a shorter run.
 All courses have a mixture of grass, tracks and tarmac.
 There is even a trophy for the first person home each week!
 Turn up at the start / finish (outside Public Health England) at about 12.20 if you would like to take part, or check out the map of the route.
 There are Strava segments set up for the standard, short and mini courses.

-In the summer (May - August), the Tuesday races switch onto the grass track that we mark out on the rugby field; Fun Runs continue each Thursday.
+In the summer (May - August), there are Thursday races on the grass track that we mark out on the rugby field.
+(New for 2018: Fun Runs continue each Tuesday.)
 Each track session offers a both a shorter race (100 - 400m) and a longer one (800 - 3000m).
 We also try various other events such as standing long jump and throwing a baseball.
 Again, start times for the long races are handicapped, this time based on age and gender.
-First race starts at 12.45.
+First race starts at 12.30.

 The club enters teams for occasional local races, particularly the Teddy Hall Relays in Oxford each March.
 There are also other sporadic club activities, like discussing points allocation schemes for the season-long Fun Run and track competitions, and organising charity Fun Runs.